AN INDEPENDENT VOICE FOR THE ARTS

 COMMITTEE MEMBERS

-Should you be interested in being part of the Executive Committee of the Arts Industry Council of South Australia, please write to the Executive Officer (info@aicsa.net.au) and include your current biography.
+Should you be interested in being part of the Executive Committee of the Arts Industry Council of South Australia, please contact our General Manager (info@aicsa.net.au) and include your current biography.
 The annual general meeting takes place each May and includes the election of the Executive Committee.

 Former Committee Members